 - The snowball method aims to pay off your smallest loans first and as quickly as possible.
 After that, you tackle the next-smallest debt owed by paying it off, and so on.
 You get the smallest debt off the books before moving to the larger ones.

 - The avalanche method suggests that you first pay off the debt with the highest APR.
 Once the highest-interest debt is paid off, you tackle the next-highest interest rate, and so on.

 With either method, when you have fully paid off either the card with the smallest balance or the card with the highest APR, you reserve that same monthly payment and direct it at the next credit card in line.

 - Either the avalanche or snowball method allows you to use your budgeted funds to attack your credit card debt.

 - DIY debt consolidation does not require additional commitments to new lines of credit or loans.

 - Managing debt repayment on your own helps to build a budgeted strategy for habitual savings that can continue after your credit card debt has been paid off.

-- It can be difficult to keep a constant track of regular payments if you have variable monthly income.
+- It can be difficult to keep track of regular payments if you have variable monthly income.

 - DIY debt consolidation is great for those who feel they can afford a campaign to pay off their debt, while still accruing interest rate charges on their existing balances.
-But it might not work if you are already struggling to meet minimum payments or your credit card balances.
+But it may be more difficult if you are struggling to meet your minimum payments.

 - DIY debt consolidation requires unwavering determination to pay off credit card balances, and an ability to consistently track and manage budgets and finances.